AafiyaPN/AafiyaPN/README.md

-Here’s a suggested README.md for your profile repository:

 # Hi, I’m Aafiya Pasha 👋

 I’m a data- and research-oriented developer with a strong foundation in mathematics and computer science.
 I work mainly with Jupyter Notebooks to explore data, prototype models, and document experiments.